 There is an ongoing debate about whether the Federal government and its spending policies are responsible for the current projections that by the year 2034 the outflow of payments will exceed the inflow of tax revenues to fund the social security program.
-The latest report of June 2018 says there it will become necessary to reduce benefit checks by as much as 21 percent to keep the fund solvent.
+It will become necessary to reduce benefit checks by as much as 21 percent to keep the fund solvent.
 This number could actually be higher if inflations gets out of control or a reduction in tax revenues further reduces the amount of cash available.

 This $2.9 trillion, put back into the fund, would solve the problem for another 5 or 10 years.
 Add to that time extension the falling number of recipients as the Baby Boomer generation passes on, and that number can be extended even further.
 That leaves the question of whether Congress can put the money back without damaging the national budget.